kedro-org/kedro/docs/source/development/automated_testing.md

 ## Set up automated testing with `pytest`

 There are many testing frameworks available for Python.
-One of the most popular is [`pytest`](https://docs.pytest.org/). `pytest` is often used in Python projects for its short, readable tests and powerful set of features.
+One of the most popular is `pytest` (see the [project's home page](https://docs.pytest.org/en/7.1.x/) for a quick overview). `pytest` is often used in Python projects for its short, readable tests and powerful set of features.

 Let's look at how you can start working with `pytest` in your Kedro project.

 ### Install `pytest`

 Install `pytest` as you would install other packages with `pip`, making sure your project's virtual environment is active.
-If you're unfamiliar with virtual environments, see our [docs page](https://kedro.readthedocs.io/en/stable/get_started/prerequisites.html#virtual-environments) on the subject for a quick primer.
+If you're unfamiliar with virtual environments, see our [docs page on the subject](https://kedro.readthedocs.io/en/stable/get_started/prerequisites.html#virtual-environments) for a quick primer.

 ```bash
 pip install pytest